bridgecrew-perf6/deploybook-1/content/blog/flask-gigatutorial.md

 ### Minimal Flask Application

-In the next step, we will be making a Flask application.
+In the next step, we will be making a Flask application for practice on our local machine.
 The structure of a Flask application, that is, the names and relative locations of files and directories inside the project folder is almost as important to Flask function as the code itself: so you will need to pay careful attention to the directory structure you've created as we go.
-If you named your toplevel directory structure "testdeploy" as above you're prompt should look like this (if not go there now):
+If you named your toplevel directory structure "testdeploy" as shown above you're prompt should look like this (if not navigate to that directory now):

 ```
 (venv) $ username@yourpc: ~/testdeploy